hlts2/gson/README.md

 ### Get value by path

 `GetByPath` gets json value for specified path.
-The path is in "." syntax such as "created_at.date".And for arrays, access by numbers such as "likes.0".
+The path is in "." syntax such as "created_at.date".
+And if you want to get the elements of json array, please put number in keys such as "likes.0".

 ```go